Steelworkers union will meet Thursday in Bettendorf to authorize possible strike against Arconic

-Talks are being held in Pittsburgh and the new contract will set wages and benefits for employees from four locations — Arconic Davenport Works in Riverdale; and locations in Lafayette, Ind.; Massena, N.Y.; and Alcoa, Tenn.
+Talks are being held in Pittsburgh and the new contract will set wages and benefits for employees from four locations — Arconic Davenport Works in Riverdale and at locations in Lafayette, Ind.; Massena, N.Y.; and Alcoa, Tenn.

 The current three-year contract was inked in July 2019 and expires May 15.